 The table lists the blocks alphabetically and contains information about word length, vector, and saturation support for each block.
 Some blocks that support vectors also include automatic scalar expansion (ASE), which is the automatic expansion of scalar ports to match the vector ports.
-For full descriptions of the blocks, refer to Chapter 2, SMC Blocks: Abs to Host Interface.
+For full descriptions of the blocks, refer to Chapter 2, SMC Blocks: A to Divider, Chapter 3, Blocks: Divider2 to Log, and Chapter 4, Blocks: M Control to Viterbi Decoder.